MrCee/InvoicePlane-DockerX/README.md

 - migrations
 - recovery scenarios

 This is not just a container that starts.
 It is a system that:

 - keeps application, environment, and runtime state aligned
-- prevents configuration drift
+- prevents configuration misalignment
 - preserves user data across rebuilds
 - safely introduces new templates and overrides
-- supports schema-aware database recovery
+- supports schema-aware database import and recovery

 ### Result